Retirement Living Hub

 Consider these professional services:

 • Senior Move Managers: These specialists coordinate all aspects of a move for older adults.
 They help with sorting, packing, floor planning for the new space, and overseeing the actual move.
 They can also act as neutral facilitators in family discussions about possessions.
 The National Association of Senior Move Managers (NASMM) offers resources to find certified professionals.
+I researched these thoroughly and wished we had used one for the entire process; it would have saved a lot of emotional energy, especially for Dorothy.

 • Professional Organizers: Organizers help you declutter, create systems, and make decisions about what to keep, donate, sell, or discard.
 They provide structure and momentum, which can be particularly helpful when sentimental attachments slow down the process.
 Many are certified through the National Association of Productivity & Organizing Professionals (https://www.napo.net/).